 Maybe her parents will consent to her going out with you.

-is used to express an opinion or point
+is used to express an opinion or point of view.

-a I suppose the house-keeper (watch) over the house while you
+I suppose the house-keeper (watch) over the house while you are away.

-e I presume they (root) all the dead trees out, and (plant) new ones.
+I presume they (root) all the dead trees out, and (plant) new ones.